-In the summer of 1944, to support Operation Overlord which began with D-Day on June 6, 1944, Sully was deployed to England.
+Sully was deployed to England in support of Operation Overlord after D-Day which began on June 6, 1944.
 He first flew to Gulf Port, Miss, then to Atlanta, GA and on to Bangor, MN for the hop across the Atlantic.
 They hit really bad weather as they crossed the Atlantic and had to jettison everything on board (food, liquor, supplies, even their clothes) to save altitude.
 Sully was the communications officer on the plane and let out trailing-wire antenna of 100 ft and sent coded messages as to flight’s condition and position.
 They struggled to make it to Valley, Wales on the two remaining engines.
 Even considering his later bombing runs Sully said it was the worst flight he ever experienced in the war!

 THE RAT & THE WIND

 .....On the family farm back home in Bloomfield, Iowa his grandparents and Uncle Bob worried daily about Frank and prayed he would survive the war.
 As a young boy they called him “Buddy” and he was farmed out to live and work on the family farm.
-As boys do, he had killed a rat, skinned it with his little pocket knife and stretched the skin out on a wire hanger.
+As boys do, a rat had died in the barn so he skinned it with his little pocket knife and stretched the skin out on a wire hanger.
 For years that dried rat skin had hung on a nail in the barn.